PedroNunesPagnussat/GrimoireML/README.md

-# GrimoireML
+# GrimoireML: An Educational Open-Source Hub for Machine Learning Exploration

 <img src="https://github.com/PedroNunesPagnussat/GrimoireML/blob/a2f0a5d8fd47ec7734ea2e581f3f4a4e328a2140/imgs/logo.png" width="256">

-GrimoireML is an open-source side project aimed at exploring and experimenting with machine learning and data science.
-It's a playground for enthusiasts, learners, and anyone interested in diving into the world of data.
-Feel free to explore, contribute, or just have fun with it!
+GrimoireML is an open-source project specifically designed for educational exploration in the field of machine learning and data science.
+Our goal is to implement and understand the underlying mechanics of machine learning by providing a platform where algorithms are implemented from the ground up, using only mathematical operations.

+Important Note: Not for Production Use
+GrimoireML is crafted exclusively for educational and experimental purposes.
+It is not optimized for performance or scalability and should not be used in production environments.

+Who is it for?
+Math Enthusiasts: If you've ever wondered how machine learning algorithms work at their core, GrimoireML is your playground.
+Learners: Ideal for students, educators, or anyone looking to gain a fundamental understanding of machine learning through mathematics.

 ## Installation